chriswilson1982/black-and-white/README.md

 Black & White is a colourful grid-based puzzle game created using [Pythonista](http://omz-software.com/pythonista/) on iOS.
 This code is intended to be used within the Pythonista app.

+***

 ### Configuration

 The *config.ini* file contains modifiable configuration information.
-There are currently settings for two size classes in the *[SMALL_SIZE]* and *[LARGE_SIZE]* sections.
+There are currently settings for two size classes in the *[LAYOUT_SMALL]* and *[LAYOUT_LARGE]* sections.
 These may need to be adjused for different screen sizes.
 You can also customise in-game messages and other aspects of the game.

-***

-## Instructions
+### Instructions

 - The aim is to score points by clearing a white path across the black and white grid.
 Tapping a square locks it and toggles the colour of the eight surrounding squares.